przemek83/same-game/README.md

 | 3 | 1 | 2 | 3 |
 | 3 | 1 | 1 | 2 |

 Pick row 3, column 1 having color 1.
-Remove all neighbors having same color.
+Remove all neighbors of the same color.
 |   |   |   |   |
 |---|---|---|---|
 | 3 | 3 | 1 | 1 |